DSchroer/schroer.ca/source/about/index.md

 </div>

-At Square Enix I am working in a variety of roles.
+At Square Enix I have a variety of roles.
 My main project is a web portal that unified all third party services for game developers.
 This software combined all of the workflow, service, and live-ops needs into a single tool.
 As our team grew from just three developers to over thirty in two years, I  recruited, interviewed and trained many of the incoming developers.
 In addition, I played a significant role in creating and managing the standardized build infrastructure for all of the studio's titles.

 * Shipped 6 titles: Hitman Go Windows Phone Edition, Lara Croft Go, Deus Ex Go and, 3 Unannounced Soft-Launched Titles
 * Developed a new technique for segmenting users for live-ops